 My Grandfather, John Clark, was born in a tiny hospital in a small town in Texas back in 1898.
-At that same time, halfway around the world, there was an artist who had been asked by his friend to build a place of worship.
+At that same time, halfway around the world, there was an artist named Gaudi.
+He had been asked by his friend to build a place of worship.
 It was for the factory workers in a village just a short ride from Barcelona, Spain.
-The town is located in Santa Coloma de Cervello.
-It is a fascinating stroll into the lives of factory workers that was built to keep them away from the revolutionary movements that were common during this time.
-It was a world within itself, away from the influences of Barcelona, where factory workers lived, prayed, played and worked.
-A simple day trip from Barcelona, Spain.
+The town was called Santa Coloma de Cervello, Spain.

 If you have ever been to Barcelona, then most like you have heard the name Guell and of course, by now, you know who the artist was:

-Park Guell is a famous stop amongst Gadi’s creations.
+Park Guell is a famous stop amongst Gaudi’s creations.
 It is a public park system composed of gardens and architectural elements on Carmel Hill in Barcelona.
 I call it fairytale land!
 It is like a giant gingerbread house where people gather to admire his works, but mostly to enjoy the scenery.

 Want more info about Costa Brava?